awslabs/amazon-s3-find-and-forget/docs/LOCAL_DEVELOPMENT.md

   TEMP_BUCKET=<temp-bucket-name>
 ```

+If you use KMS for client-side encryption you'll also need to pass a
+`KMS_KEYARNS` environment variable to the `make deploy` script, containing the
+comma-delimited list of KMS Key Arns used for client-side Encryption.

 > For information on how to obtain your subnet and security group IDs, see
 > [Configuring a VPC for the Solution](USER_GUIDE.md#configuring-a-vpc-for-the-solution).